h4cktoria/HCoG/README.md

 _Unleash your Terminal User Interface builder!_

+TODO: Some GIFs with examples of HCoG Applications

 Important note: this is __NOT A REAL LIBRARY__!
 This has been made, works and will work only in the game called Grey Hack!